SecPriv/local_network/README.md

 ```
 @inproceedings{2025:local_network,
-    title     = {{Analyzing the iOS Local Network Permission from a Technical and User Perspective}}
+    title     = {{Analyzing the iOS Local Network Permission from a Technical and User Perspective}},
     author    = {Schmidt, David and Ponticello, Alexander and Steinböck, Magdalena and Krombholz, Katharina and Lindorfer, Martina},
     booktitle = {Proceedings of the 46th IEEE Symposium on Security and Privacy (S\&P)},
     year      = {2025},